MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-performance-narrow-vs-wide-plans.md

 #### Data cached in the buffer pool

-If the data is already in buffer pool, then the query with wide plan does not offer additional performance benefit.
+If the data is already in buffer pool, then the query with wide plan doesn't offer an additional performance benefit.
 That is because the wide plan is designed to improve the I/O performance (physical reads not logical reads).

 Here is an example using another table